 During the 2014 crisis, many Central Americans, including unaccompanied minors traveling alone from Guatemala, Honduras, and El Salvador, reached Texas, overwhelming Border Patrol resources.

-In 2014, 10.6% of the electricity consumed in Texas came from wind turbines, highlighting the state's leadership in renewable energy and wind power production.
+In 2014, 10.6% of the electricity consumed in Texas came from wind turbines.

-In 2014, Evangelical Protestants were 31% of the population in Texas, with Baptists being the largest Evangelical tradition (14%).
-Nondenominational and interdenominational Protestant Christians were the second largest Evangelical group (7%) followed by Pentecostals (4%).
+In 2014, Evangelical Protestants represented 31% of the population, with Baptists being the largest Evangelical tradition at 14%.
+Methodists made up 4% and were the second-largest Mainline Protestant group.
+The Assemblies of God USA was the largest Evangelical Pentecostal denomination.

-In 2014, Non-Christian faiths accounted for 4% of the religious population in Texas.
-Judaism, Islam, and Buddhism were tied as the second largest religion as of 2014.
+In 2014, Non-Christian faiths accounted for 4% of the religious population, and 18% were religiously unaffiliated, of whom 2% were atheists and 3% agnostic.
+Judaism, Islam, and Buddhism were tied as the second-largest religion.

 In 2014, there were an estimated 1.7 million undocumented immigrants in Texas, making up 35% of the total Texas immigrant population and 6.1% of the total state population.